born-2learn/NoteIt-Now/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A User-Freindly Note Taking Application with some stunning features.
-This project is a part of [Google Summer of Code](https://summerofcode.withgoogle.com/) - 2020 Coding Task from the organization: [Global Alliance for Genomic Health](https://www.ga4gh.org/).
+This project is a part of [Google Summer of Code](https://summerofcode.withgoogle.com/) - 2020 Coding Task from the organization: [Global Alliance for Genomics & Health](https://www.ga4gh.org/).

-## Table of content ##
+## Table of contents ##

 - [Features](#features)
 - [Installation & Setup](#installation)